mapbox/mapbox-gl-native/platform/ios/DEVELOPING.md

 The Mapbox iOS SDK and iosapp demo application require iOS 8.0 or above.

-The Mapbox iOS SDK requires Xcode 7.3 or above.
-The iosapp demo application requires Xcode 8.0 or above to build.
+The Mapbox iOS SDK requires Xcode 8.0 or above.

 ## Building the SDK